microsoft/vstest-docs/RFCs/0024-Blame-Collector-Options.md

 DumpType: If you choose to collect a full process dump.
 It takes values full/mini.

 ### Help text

-Here is how the new help text will look like:
+Here is how the new command line help text will look like:

 --Blame|/Blame:[CollectDump];[Key1]=[Value1];[Key2]=[Value2]
       Runs the test in blame mode.
 This option is helpful in isolating the problematic test causing test host crash.